dtenny/clj-coll/future-work.md

 Aside from obvious things like EQUAL? semantics on map and set keys.

+## Eliminate ALEXANDRIA and SERAPEUM package dependencies

+The size of the these packages is not worth the use they get in CLJ-COLL, so at some point they may be removed as dependencies.
+This should not affect any CLJ-COLL users except for poorly formed ASDF system definitions.
+If your system relies on either of those packages, you should declare them as dependencies of your system.

 ## Unification of Clojure-in-CL libs

 I hope that with the advent of CLJ-COLL and my other libraries for Clojure